pauljCherian/COSC-60-Final-Project/IMPLEMENTATION.md

 ```

 **Implementation notes:**
-- Using dnslib instead of writing DNS parsing from scratch
+- Using dnslib instead of writing DNS parsing from scratch.
 - Sessions stored in memory (lost if server crashes, but that's okay for now)
-- The server doesn't proactively retransmit - it waits for client to re-ACK
+- The server doesn't proactively retransmi.
+Instead, waits for client to re-ACK
-- Timeout checker is mainly for cleanup and stats

----

 ## 3. DNS Packet Format Specification

-# NOTE: Used ChatGPT to generate these examples according to our functions above
+### NOTE: Used ChatGPT to generate these examples according to the documentation we wrote above.
 ### GET Request (Client -> Server)
 ```
 DNS Query: